-EU set to approve strategy to tackle bad loans
+EU adopts plan to tackle bad loans, could push up capital buffers

 Ministers hope that a better-functioning market would push up the price of NPLs, which are currently sold at small percentages of their nominal values, creating huge holes in the balance sheets of banks which offload them.

-A bolder plan to set up an EU "bad bank" that could have absorbed big chunks of NPLs at higher prices was dropped.
-EU states with healthier banks, like Germany, are not keen to use taxpayers' money to help lenders in the mostly southern European countries where the bad loan problem is worst.
+An earlier plan to set up an EU "bad bank" that could have absorbed big chunks of bad debt at higher prices was dropped, in part because EU states with healthier banks, like Germany, are not keen to use taxpayers' money to help lenders in the mostly southern European countries where the bad loan problem is worst.

-Ministers agreed a more prudent blueprint to set up national "asset management companies" (AMCs) that could help develop the market for bad loans.
-Governments could participate in AMCs but only under strict state aid rules intended to avoid distortions to the common EU market.
+But ministers agreed on Tuesday a more prudent blueprint to set up national "asset management companies" (AMCs) that could help develop the market for bad loans.

+Asset management companies set up in Spain and Ireland during the 2008-2012 financial crisis bought bad loans from banks at around 50 percent of their nominal value.

+This would be a higher price than the market is ready to pay in Italy, the EU country with the highest level of NPLs in absolute terms, where UniCredit (CRDI.MI), the country's biggest bank, has sold this year 17.7 billion euros of bad loans at average 13 percent of their gross nominal value.

+But EU officials said the price of bad loans depends on national conditions and recovery time and can vary widely among countries.
+The commission will set by the end of the year "asset valuation rules" for AMCs.

+AMCs could also be turned into national bad banks that acquire bad loans at prices much closer to their nominal value.
+But this would constitute state aid and would entail strict conditions, the restructuring of the banks that offloaded the bad loans and losses for banks' shareholders and junior bondholders, EU officials said.

-States were also invited to amend national insolvency regimes to speed up the recovery of bad loans from debtors.
+Ministers also pushed for changes to national insolvency regimes that would speed up the recovery of bad loans from debtors.

-(Reporting by Francesco Guarascio @fraguarascio; Editing by Catherine Evans)
+Reporting by Francesco Guarascio @fraguarascio in Brussels; additional reporting by Francesco Canepa in Frankfurt; Editing by Catherine Evans?Jermey Gaunt